wp-plugins/nextgen-facebook/readme.txt

 * Added the `NGFB_MIN_IMG_SIZE_DISABLE` constant to disable minimum width and height checks for `<img/>` src attributes.
 * Added the StumbleUpon social sharing button.
 * Added a "Preferred Order" option to control the order in which buttons appear.
-* Moved the javascript used by all buttons into the footer section (filter on `wp_footer()` function) to improve page rendering speed.
+* Moved the JavaScript used by all buttons into the footer section (filter on `wp_footer()` function) to improve page rendering speed.
 * Moved the admin settings page code into plugins/nextgen-facebook/lib/admin.php.
 * Moved the widget code into plugins/nextgen-facebook/lib/widgets.php.
 * Added the `NGFB` class and started moving functions into it.